 - 1/2 cup butter (softened)

 - 1 egg

 Preheat the oven to 350 F.

-Stir in any of the optional additions, if you'd like.
+Then stir in any additions if you'd like.

-Drop the dough by rounded tablespoonfuls, 2-inch apart, onto an un-greased cookie sheets.
+Drop the dough by rounded tablespoonfuls 2 inches apart onto an un-greased cookie sheet.

 Bake at 350 F for 9 to 12 minutes.